suleymantan/Python-Projects/README.md

-Basic Input/Output & Data Types
+Basic Input/Output & Data Types \n

-Hello World: Print "Hello, World!" to the console.
-Name and Age: Ask the user for their name and age, then print a greeting.
-Simple Calculator: Perform basic arithmetic operations (+, -, *, /) on two user-input numbers.
+Hello World: Print "Hello, World!" to the console.\n Name and Age: Ask the user for their name and age, then print a greeting.\n Simple Calculator: Perform basic arithmetic operations (+, -, *, /) on two user-input numbers.
 Area of a Rectangle: Calculate the area of a rectangle given length and width.
 Perimeter of a Circle: Calculate the perimeter of a circle given the radius.